Publish: Preserve and Share your Work¶

 Before publishing to production servers, it’s recommended to first publish the Tale to a sandbox repository.

 Publishing Your Tale¶

-Once the publishing dialog is opened, select which node you want to store your Tale in.
-It is suggested that if this is your first time publishing a Tale, select the DataONE Development node to test the results.
+Once the publishing dialog is opened, select which data repository you want to store your Tale in.

 Viewing Publishing Information¶

 After you’ve published your Tale, you can always view the published location under the metadata tab on the Run page.

 Updating Published Tales¶

 In the case that the published Tale needs to be published again, with the intent of overwriting the previous publication, it can be updated by re-publishing to the same repository.
 This feature is _only_ available to Tales under the user’s ownership.